bardiadelagah/wavelet_transform/README.md

 # wavelet_transform

-This code remove noise with using Wavelet Transform and Middle filter
+This code remove noise with using Wavelet Transform and medfilt2.

 ## How it works